iNavFlight/OpenTX-Telemetry-Widget/README.md

 ### Fork for EdgeTX / Horus

-This fork works for EdgeTX (2.5 pre 2021-09-20 and later) and TX16S (Horus).
-It may not work elsewhere
+This fork works for EdgeTX (2.5 dev of 2021-09-20 and later) and TX16S (Horus).
+It may not work elsewhere; specifically, it is not backwards compatible with OpenTX.

 * Colours are somewhat correct
 * The main screen is not corrupted